Why It Works

-For the Pork: In a large, dry saucepan, toast ancho and pasilla chilies over medium-high heat, turning chilies occasionally, until puffed, pliable, lightly browned in spots, and very aromatic, about 5 minutes.
+For the Pork: In a large, dry saucepan, toast ancho and pasilla chiles over medium-high heat, turning chiles occasionally, until puffed, pliable, lightly browned in spots, and very aromatic, about 5 minutes.
 Add chicken stock (it should boil immediately), then pour contents of saucepan into a small heatproof bowl.
 Cover loosely with plastic wrap and set aside.

 Freeze pork for 15 minutes and up to 30 minutes (partially freezing the pork makes it easier to slice).
 Using a sharp chef's knife or slicing knife, slice pork against the grain into 2-inch-long, 1-inch-wide, and 1/8-inch-thick strips.
 The easiest and most efficient way to do this is to start by portioning the pork butt into 2-inch-wide by 1-inch-thick pieces, and then slicing those pieces crosswise into 1/8-inch-thick strips.